2021 Best Allied Health Professions Colleges for Non-Traditional Students in the New England Region

 Take your associate degree in an allied health field to the next level with this specialized transfer friendly online bachelor of science from Southern New Hampshire University.

 Quinnipiac University tops the 2021 list of our schools in the New England Region that are best for non-traditional allied health professions students.
-Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit college with a moderately-sized student population.
+Located in the suburb of Hamden, Quinnipiac is a private not-for-profit school with a moderately-sized student population.
 Quinnipiac did well in our major quality rankings, too.
 It placed #1 on our Best Colleges for Allied Health Professions in the New England Region list.

-The student loan default rate at Quinnipiac is lower than is typical, just 1.2% of students default in three years.
+About 1.2% of Quinnipiac students default on their loans in three years, which is lower than average.
 There are approximately 4,129 students at Quinnipiac that take at least one class online.
-1,458 students are part time.
+1,458 of Quinnipiac students are attending part time.

 Sacred Heart University earned the #2 spot in our 2021 rankings.
-Located in the large suburb of Fairfield, Sacred Heart is a private not-for-profit school with a fairly large student population.
+Located in the suburb of Fairfield, Sacred Heart is a private not-for-profit school with a fairly large student population.
 As a testament to the quality of education offered at Sacred Heart, the school also landed the #3 rank in our Best Colleges for Allied Health Professions in the New England Region ranking.

-The student loan default rate at UHart is lower than is typical, just 2.3% of students default in three years.
+The school has a low student loan default rate of 2.3%.
 1,149 students at UHart are exclusively online.
-About 1,552 of the students at UHart are attending part time.
+1,552 students are part time.

 University of Southern Maine landed the #4 spot in our 2021 best allied health professions schools for non-traditional students.
-Located in the small city of Portland, University of Southern Maine is a public college with a medium-sized student population.
+Located in the small city of Portland, University of Southern Maine is a public college with a moderately-sized student population.
 University of Southern Maine also made our Best Colleges for Allied Health Professions in the New England Region list, coming in at #7.

 The student loan default rate at University of Southern Maine is lower than is typical, just 1.4% of students default in three years.
 Approximately 3,116 students take at least one class online at University of Southern Maine.
-There are roughly 3,805 part time students in attendance at University of Southern Maine.
+About 3,805 of the students at University of Southern Maine are attending part time.

 Rhode Island College comes in at #5 in this year's ranking.
-RIC is a moderately-sized public school located in the large suburb of Providence.
+RIC is a moderately-sized public school located in the suburb of Providence.
 As a testament to the quality of education offered at RIC, the school also landed the #6 rank in our Best Colleges for Allied Health Professions in the New England Region ranking.

 University of Vermont comes in at #6 in this year's ranking.
-UVM is a fairly large public school located in the city of Burlington.
+UVM is a large public school located in the city of Burlington.
 In addition to being on our best for non-traditional students list, UVM has also earned the #4 rank in our Best Colleges for Allied Health Professions in the New England Region ranking.

-The student loan default rate at UVM is lower than is typical, just 0.6% of students default in three years.
+About 0.6% of UVM students default on their loans in three years, which is lower than average.
 There are approximately 3,390 students at UVM that take at least one class online.
 About 1,286 of the students at UVM are attending part time.

 Non-Traditional Student Rankings in Majors Related to Allied Health